FusionCache/docs/docs/store/store-examples.md

 }
 ```

 <br/>

-### Store one object, class already exists, with simple member types
+### Store one object with class name and simple members
 The `Person` class has string, integer, bool and decimal members:

 ```json